 MARKET CLOSE: NZ shares gain; Fletcher, Telecom pace advance 15 Jun 2012

-- NZ dollar falls as benign inflation data weighs on kiwi Business
+- NZ dollar drops vs. Australian dollar after inflation data Business

 MARKET CLOSE: NZ shares gain; Fletcher, Telecom pace advance